rookieSprint/learngit/readme.txt

 sixth modify
-test git commit filename -m"description"  add   in stage modify  no add create a new branch is quick
+test git commit filename -m"description"  add   in stage modify  no add
+Creating a new branch is quick and simple.